Main content

 • State your job title

-• Include a brief description of the goals and objectives of your employment
+• Include a brief description of the goals, objectives, and/or expected duties of your employment

 • Have the exact start date and end date for your employment